Associate Professor of Religion

 Areas of expertise

-I am a specialist in Native American religious studies, and am particularly interested in narrative/folklore, issues of identity, and the active role of land and landscape in native religious activity.
-I also teach courses that look at Rastafari, Vodun, Santeria, and the Virgin of Guadalupe, among other indigenous traditions.
-I cross-list courses with Environmental Studies and Feminist Studies, and participate in the Ethnic Studies minor as well.
+I am a specialist in Native American religious studies, and am particularly interested in narrative/folklore, identity, and the active role of place in native religious activity.
+I also teach courses on Sacred Space, Gender and Sexuality, Myth and Narrative, and other non-textual religious traditions.

 PhD, The University of California, Santa Barbara 2003

 M.A., The University of Arizona 1996

 University of Vermont